White Pine, Tennessee: Private school

-White Pine is also the location of Lakeway Christian Academy, a private Christian academy for students in grades 6-12.
+White Pine is also the location of Lakeway Christian Academy, a private Christian academy for students in grades 6–12.
 It opened in the summer of 2020.

 Transportation

 White Pine has two exits on Interstate 81 (Exits 4 and 8).
 I-81 leads northeast 73 mi to Bristol and southwest 6 mi to its southern terminus at Interstate 40.
 Via I-81 and I-40, Knoxville is 41 mi southwest of White Pine.

 Tennessee State Route 113 is White Pine's Main Street, runs northeast to US 25E and southwest 10 mi to Dandridge.
 Tennessee State Route 341 (also known as White Pine Road, Roy Messer Highway and Old Airport Road) runs west to east through the western and southern parts of the town, connecting I-81 at Exit 4 with US 25E.

 U.S. Route 25E/Tennessee State Route 32 runs south to north through the town and is known as State Street.
 US 25E leads north 8 mi to Morristown and south 12 mi to Newport.
-Tennessee State Route 66 runs through the a small portion of the western part of the town.
+Tennessee State Route 66 runs through a small portion of the western part of the town.